CSCfi/csc-user-guide/docs/computing/allas.md

 ```text
 module load allas
 ```
-Allas access for a specific project can then be enabled:
+Allas access for a specific project can then be enabled with command:
 ```text
 allas-conf
 ```